Behind each adult, child and family we serve lies a real story- stories that bring to life the true meaning hope, change and possibilities.

 Mia was placed with a foster mother, Jennifer.
 Jennifer and Mia’s bond grew quickly.
 Mia loved having her own room and a permanent, reliable adult in her life.
 After being her foster mother for nearly a year, Jennifer decided she wanted to adopt Mia.

-At this time, Oaks Integrated Care JFASP program, which offers short term, home based counseling to children referred by the Division of Child Protection & Permanency, began to work with Mia.
+At this time, Oaks Integrated Care PACS program, which offers short term, home based counseling to children referred by the Division of Child Protection & Permanency, began to work with Mia.
 The program offered Mia specialized, therapeutic services exploring her feelings of separation and loss.
 Together, Jennifer and Mia learned to cope with the issues that still linger from Mia’s past.

 It hasn’t been an easy road, but now, Jennifer and Mia will share the journey together.
 Jennifer and Mia look forward to the quickly approaching adoption day, when they will legally be mother and daughter, and they are a “forever family”.